Our simple 3-step guide takes you through the whole development finance application process; covering documents you need, lender protocols and...

 - Equity is always at the top of the stack, followed by mezzanine or 2nd charge, with senior lending (1st charge) at the bottom

-- Lenders will want visibility of your capital stack to see where they fit in your hierarchy of funding
+- Lenders will want visibility of the capital stack to see where they fit into the hierarchy of funding

 - This lets them determine the potential ROI vs. level of risk

-- Not all lenders require a big deposit, so don’t always default to your trusted lender, and shop the market to keep your equity longer
+- Not all lenders require a big deposit, so shopping the market will help developers to keep their equity longer

 - Experiment with different loan structures to avoid hefty profit share payments

-Like building a development, you need to work from the bottom up to structure your debt.
+Like building a development, work from the bottom up when structuring the debt.

 Read our full guide to the Capital Stack for a worked example of experimenting with different loan structures.